-The battles at Stalingrad and Kursk illustrate perhaps the greatest asset of blocking detachments: their ability to increase unit cohesion mechanically by foreclosing opportunities for desertion and defection.
-A staggering number of soldiers were detained and arrested by the 41 detachments (about 8,200 men) operating on the Stalingrad and Don Fronts.
-Some 51,728 soldiers, or 37% of total Red Army soldiers deployed on these fronts, were detained for suspected desertion or unauthorized leave from their units.17 Between 1 August and 15 October 1942, an estimated 140,755 soldiers were detained by 193 blocking detachments (38,600 soldiers) across all fronts.
-While only partial records are available, a similar story emerges at Kursk: blocking detachments stationed behind three of the armies caught almost 7,000 soldiers from 8-14 July alone, more than half stemming from eight different supposedly-elite Guards divisions.
-The 93rd Guards Rifle lost 10% of its strength (n=969), for example, while a further 734 soldiers were detained on 8 July alone from a single unit after its panicked flight from Nazi forces (?, 174).
+The battles at Stalingrad and Kursk illustrate the greatest asset of blocking detachments: their ability to increase unit cohesion mechanically by foreclosing opportunities for desertion and defection.
+A staggering number of soldiers were detained and arrested by the forty-one detachments (about eighty-two hundred men) operating on the Stalingrad and Don Fronts.
+Some 51,728 soldiers, or 37 percent of total Red Army soldiers deployed on these fronts, were detained for suspected desertion or unauthorized leave from their units.58 Between August 1 and October 15, 1942, an estimated 140,755 soldiers were detained by 193 blocking detachments (38,600 soldiers) across all fronts.
+While only partial records are available, a similar story emerges at Kursk; blocking detachments stationed behind three of the armies caught almost seven thousand soldiers from July 8 to 14 alone, more than half stemming from eight different supposedly elite Guards divisions.
+The Ninety-Third Guards Rifle lost 10 percent of its strength (n = 969), for example, while a further 734 soldiers were detained on July 8 alone from a single unit after its panicked flight from Nazi forces.59

-These blocking detachments functioned as a catch-and-release program that steered the majority of wayward soldiers - stragglers, those absent without authorization, malingers - back to their units.
+These blocking detachments functioned as a catch-and-release program that steered the majority of wayward soldiers - stragglers, those absent without authorization, malingerers - back to their units.
 While filtration points acted to channel those suspected of desertion or defection into prison camps or public executions, the majority of soldiers went right back to their units, boosting Soviet manpower enormously.
-During 1942-43, 1.25 million soldiers were caught away from units without proper documentation and another 200,000 were identified as stragglers.
-In 1943, the immediate rear area (extending 25 kilometers behind the front line), the NKVD detained 158,585 soldiers for "straggling behind," another 42,807 men for unauthorized departure, and 23,418 for suspected desertion.
-Another 18,000 soldiers were sent to penal units or the Gulag (?, 174-75).
-If nothing else, these detachments prevented a massive loss of Soviet personnel that could have turned into an exodus like that seen during the last days of Tsarist Russia's Army in 1917.
+During 1942-1943, 1.25 million soldiers were caught away from units without proper documentation and another two hundred thousand were identified as stragglers.
+In 1943, the immediate rear area (extending twenty-five kilometers behind the front line), the NKVD detained 158,585 soldiers for "straggling behind," another 42,807 men for unauthorized departure, and 23,418 for suspected desertion.
+Another eighteen thousand soldiers were sent to penal units or the Gulag.
+60 If nothing else, these detachments prevented a massive loss of Soviet personnel that could have turned into an exodus like that seen during the last days of Tsarist Russia's Army in 1917.

-17"Spravka OO NKVD STF v UOO NKVD SSSR o deyatel'nosti zagraditel'nykh otryadov Stalingradskogo i Donskogo frontov [Ne ranee 15 oktyabrya] 1942 g.," ?, 230-31.
-36,109 soldiers were detained on the Don Front, and another 15,649 were detained at Stalingrad.
+Spravka OO NKVD STF v UOO NKVD SSSR o deyatel'nosti zagraditel'nykh otryadov Stalingradskogo i Donskogo frontov [Ne ranee 15 oktyabrya] 1942 g.," in Pogonii (2000, 230-231).
+A total 36,109 soldiers were detained on the Don Front, and another 15,649 were detained at Stalingrad.
+Reese (2011, 174).

 Given the scale and enduring nature of the problem, it is clear that blocking detachments did not completely solve the Red Army's cohesion problems.
-An estimated 4.4 million incidents of desertion (2.846 million alone), defection, and unauthorized leaves were recorded over the course of the war (?, 41).
-For comparison, the Red Army had about 6.7 million soldiers in the battlefield at the time of the Battle of Kursk.
-Large units, including whole companies and battalions, deserted at Stalingrad, and soldiers continued to try to reach German lines even after Operation Uranus was launched, including the entire 42nd Rifle Division (24 September 1942).
+An estimated 4.4 million incidents of desertion, defection, and unauthorized leaves were recorded over the course of the war.61 For comparison, the Red Army had about 6.7 million soldiers in the battlefield at the time of the Battle of Kursk.
+Large units, including whole companies and battalions, deserted at Stalingrad, and soldiers continued to try to reach German lines even after Operation Uranus was launched, including the entire Forty-Second Rifle Division (September 24, 1942).